steincastillo/Pi_surveillance/README.md

 `ghost video:` [true/false] - set to true if you want to see the motion detection video feed
 `echo`: [true/false] - set to true if your raspberry is connected to a screen
 `sys_check_seconds`: [number] of seconds to wait to check if a remote comand has been sent via email typically: 600
-`sense_hat`: [true/false] -  set to 'true' if you have a sense-hat attached and want to get temperature/pressure/humidity readings
+`sense_hat`: [true/false] -  set to 'true' if sense-hat attached and want to get temperature/pressure/humidity readings
 `camera_warmup_time`: [number] of seconds the camera needs to adjust focus, exposure, etc.
 `camera_resolution`: [number, number] to set the picture resolution
 `camera_fps`: [number] of frames per second. typically: 16